wso2/kubernetes-microgateway/helm/choreo-connect/README.md

 The output under the relevant column stands for the following.

-Choreo Connect Gateway Runtime
+Choreo Connect Router

-- NAME: Metadata name of the Kubernetes Ingress resource (Default to "<RELEASE_NAME>-choreo-connect-ingress")
+- NAME: Metadata name of the Kubernetes Ingress resource (Default to "<RELEASE_NAME>-choreo-connect-router")
-- HOSTS: Hostname of the gateway service (Default to "gw.wso2.com")
+- HOSTS: Hostname of the router service (Default to "gw.wso2.com")
-- ADDRESS: External IP (`EXTERNAL-IP`) exposing the gateway to outside of the Kubernetes environment
+- ADDRESS: External IP (`EXTERNAL-IP`) exposing the router to outside of the Kubernetes environment
-- PORTS: Externally exposed gateway ports of the Choreo Connect
+- PORTS: Externally exposed router ports of the Choreo Connect

 ### 5. Add a DNS record mapping the hostnames and the external IP